Kemp to add crime to agenda for General Assembly redistricting session

-ATLANTA -- Georgia’s top elected leaders vowed Monday to make the current spike in violent crime across the state and particularly in Atlanta a top priority.
+ATLANTA - Georgia’s top elected leaders have vowed to make the current spike in violent crime across the state and particularly in Atlanta a top priority.

-Gov. Brian Kemp announced Monday he will add crime to the General Assembly’s agenda for a special session on tap this fall primarily to draw new legislative and congressional district lines.
+Gov. Brian Kemp said he will add crime to the General Assembly’s agenda for a special session on tap this fall primarily to draw new legislative and congressional district lines.

 Meanwhile, Georgia House Speaker David Ralston said House budget writers will allocate $3 million in additional law enforcement resources aimed specifically at fighting crime in Atlanta.

-Kemp, Ralston and state Attorney General Chris Carr addressed members of the House Public Safety and Homeland Security, which is holding hearings this summer to try to identify what’s behind the crime wave and how the state might help fix it.
-A Floyd County delegate, state Rep. Eddie Lumsden, R-Armuchee, serves on the committee.

-Kemp, who gave an update last week on the Gang Task Force he formed two years ago, told lawmakers Monday the state’s multi-agency Crime Suppression Unit has arrested 109 criminal suspects, impounded hundreds of vehicles involved in street racing, seized hundreds of stolen firearms and made thousands of vehicle stops.
+Kemp, who recently gave an update on the Gang Task Force he formed two years ago, told lawmakers the state’s multi-agency Crime Suppression Unit, as of July 19, had arrested 109 criminal suspects, impounded hundreds of vehicles involved in street racing, seized hundreds of stolen firearms and made thousands of vehicle stops.

 The governor also thanked the General Assembly for passing laws aimed at human traffickers and street gangs since he took office in 2019.